AniMadurkar/NBA-Flow-Network-Analysis/README.md

 This repo is the hub for a passion project of mine where I analyzed NBA Playoff games via flow dynamics through graphs.
 This was an extension of my independent study during my Masters program and I created a script that can help you get your own data if you desire.

+The initial Network Analysis story for this project is live here: https://animadurkar.medium.com/network-analysis-of-nba-playoffs-via-flow-dynamics-e5d5de70d4af

 ## The Objective

 Model NBA games as a graph with players as nodes, the pass frequencies between players as edges and shot frequencies to two non-player nodes (Shot Made and Shot Miss).
 After doing this for each game, you can calculate specific centrality and flow metrics that can be a strong metric for individual and team performance.
+We can conduct higher level machine learning objectives such as node prediction, edge classification, and graph embeddings as well.

 This script leverages the files in this Kaggle dataset as a start:https://www.kaggle.com/nathanlauga/nba-games